-The final speaker at this weekend’s Power Athlete Symposium was two-time Paralympic gold medalist Brad Snyder.
+The final speaker at the 2018 Power Athlete Symposium was two-time Paralympic gold medalist Brad Snyder.
 Brad is an engaging speaker.
 On stage he is steady and careful; in the water, he can fly.
 Brad is blind.

 Before the accident which took his sight, Brad was captain of the swim team at Navy.
 He was part of the first class to attend the Naval academy after the towers can down on 9/11, and notes that Annapolis was embedded with a cogent sense of purpose.
 When he graduated in 2006 and went into active duty, he was ready to serve his country.
 He thought his swimming career was over.

 Brad was deployed to Iraq in 2008 as part of the Explosive Ordinance Disposal unit.
 He served there for a year before being shipped over Afghanistan.
 The hunt for Bin Laden was heating up.
 The world was unsettled by terror and America was awake with purpose.